Harlan Howard Thompson

-Harlan Howard Thompson (December 25, 1894 – October 9, 1987) was a writer of children's books.
-He was a member of P.E.N., and its international president from 1958–59, the Western Writers of America and other organizations.
-He wrote Prairie Colt under the penname Stephen Holt for which he received the Boys Clubs of America gold medal in 1947.
+Harlan Howard Thompson (December 25, 1894 – October 9, 1987) was an author of children's books.
+He was a member of International PEN, a worldwide association of authors, and was its international president from 1958–59, as well as the Western Writers of America and other organizations.
+He published the novel Prairie Colt using the pseudonym Stephen Holt.

 Thompson was born December 25, 1894, in Brewster, Kansas.
-He attended South Pasadena High School.
+He attended South Pasadena High School in California.
 He then attended the University of Southern California from 1917 to 1919, which houses his papers.